LFM8787/PSADT.ToastNotification/README.md

 # PSADT.ToastNotification 1.0
-Extension for PowerShell App Deployment Toolkit that replace all the windows and dialogs with Toast Notifications with a lot of visual and functional improvements.
+Extension for PowerShell App Deployment Toolkit that replaces all the windows and dialogs with Toast Notifications with a lot of visual and functional improvements.

 ## Features
-- Administrative rights not needed.
+- Administrator rights not needed.
 - Wraps the original functions, so no script modification needed.
 - SYSTEM raised Toast Notifications can interact with logged in no Administrator user.
 - Ability to interact with the notifications using events or protocols.